 Salzburg

-Festung Hohensalzburg, Residenzplatz, Mirabell Palace, St Peter`s Abbey, Salzburg Cathedral Mozart`s Birthplace, Old Town, St. Sebastian`s Church and Cemetery, Schloss Mirabell and Gardens, and so much more!
+Visit Festung Hohensalzburg, Residenzplatz, Mirabell Palace, St Peter's Abbey, Salzburg Cathedral, Mozart's Birthplace, Old Town, St. Sebastian's Church and Cemetery, Schloss Mirabell and Gardens, and so much more!

-Strolling the Village, Wolfgangsee Boat Ride, Schafberg and Schafberg Railway, St Gilgen, Ochsenkreuz `ox cross`, 12-Hour Cable Car, Hiking at Postalm, Stroble, Swimming at Wolfgangsee, and so much more!
+Enjoy the village, Wolfgangsee Boat Ride, Schafberg and Schafberg Railway, St Gilgen, Ochsenkreuz 'ox cross', the cable car, hiking at Postalm, Stroble, swimming in Lake Wolfgangsee, and so much more!

-Villacher Alpenstrasse, Landskron Castle, Naturpark Dobratsch, Lake Faak, Hauptplatz Villach (main square), Lake Silbersee, Aichwaldsee, Villacher Fahrzeugmuseum, Kärnten Therme Water Park, Stadtpfarrtum Villach, Lake Ossiach, City Museum Villach, Maibachl Hot Spring, Climing the Kanzianiberg, and so much more!
+Visit and explore the Villacher Alpenstrasse, Landskron Castle, Naturpark Dobratsch, Lake Faak, Hauptplatz Villach (main square), Lake Silbersee, Aichwaldsee, Villacher Fahrzeugmuseum, Karnten Therme Water Park, Stadtpfarrtum Villach, Lake Ossiach, City Museum Villach, Maibachl Hot Spring, Climbing the Kanzianiberg, and so much more.

-Recommended Stay: At least 3 nights Must See`s: The Hofburg Palace, Schonbrunn Palace, Staatsoper, Kumsthistorisches Museum, the MuseumsQuartier Complex, St. Stephan's Cathedral, the Belvedere Palace, The Ringstrasse, Parlament, The Prater and so much more!
+Explore The Hofburg Palace, Schonbrunn Palace, Staatsoper, Kunsthistorisches Museum, the MuseumsQuartier Complex, St. Stephan's Cathedral, the Belvedere Palace, The Ringstrasse, Parliament, The Prater and so much more!